tardate/LittleArduinoProjects/Kinetics/LineFollowerKit/README.md

 There were some plastic yellow rings in the kit, and I found using one as a spacer on each axle mount provided just the right height.
 I thought these yellow rings were axle bushings, so I'm not sure if this was their intended use or the axle mounts were actually the wrong size.
 Either way - it worked out.

+PS: apparently the D2-1 version of the kit avoids these issues by having fully enclosed motor/gear units.

 ![kit_complete_bottom](./assets/kit_complete_bottom.jpg?raw=true)